Information for Coaches

 Background Checks & Clearances

 For Mt.
 Airy Baseball this will apply to head coaches, assistant coaches, and umpires.
-Background Checks for volunteers are free and easy to obtain.
-Clearances must be submitted to the League Commissioner (see address under "How to Submit Clearances").
+Clearances must be submitted to the League Commissioner.
+(Use the address shown under "How to Submit Clearances.")

-- The volunteer has lived outside the Commonwealth of Pennsylvania in the last 10 years.
+(Only needed by umpires and any coaches who lived outside the Commonwealth of Pennsylvania in the last 10 years.)

 ________________________________________________